16 Types of Hardwood (with Pictures)

 |Grain:||Straight-grained, uneven texture|

 Other than flooring, you can make furniture, paneling, decking, joinery, and veneers from Oak.
 It is less prone to cracking and warping than other hardwoods.
 Oak has a natural, charming appearance, so many people use it to enhance their home’s curb appeal.
-Oak will make your home beautiful for years to come if taken care of properly.
+Oak will make your home beautiful for years to come if properly cared for.

 2. Cherry Wood